Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov: Introduction

 \paragraph{Quasi-isometrically trivial central extensions} Let $G$ be a finitely generated group, and let

 be a central extension of $G$ by $\bZ$.
 Associated to such an extension there is an element of $H^2(G;\bZ)$, called the Euler class of the extension.
-The Euler class vanishes if and only if the extension is trivial, i.e.\ there is a commutative diagram of the form
+The Euler class vanishes if and only if the extension is trivial, i.e., there is a commutative diagram of the form

 where $h$ is a group isomorphism.
 The extension is said to be quasi-isometrically trivial if there is a diagram as above, with the following differences: $h$ is only required to be a quasi-isometry and the squares have to commute only up to a bounded error.
 Gersten proved in \cite[\S 3]{Gersten1992} that if the Euler class of the extension is bounded, then the extension is quasi-isometrically trivial.
 Then, Neumann and Reeves observed in \cite{NR1996} that the extension is quasi-isometrically trivial if and only if the Euler class is weakly bounded.
-A proof of this fact is provided in \cite{FS2020}.
-Thus, we get the following corollary of Theorem \ref{mainthm}: \begin{mycor} There is a quasi-isometrically trivial central extension of a finitely presented group $G$ by $\bZ$ whose Euler class is not bounded. \end{mycor} This improves \cite[Theorem 2]{FS2020}, where the same phenomenon is exhibited by a finitely generated, but not finitely presented, group.
+A detailed proof of this fact is provided by Frigerio and Sisto \cite{FS2020}.
+Thus, we get the following corollary of Theorem \ref{mainthm}: \begin{mycor} There exists a group $G$ of type F such that there is a quasi-isometrically trivial central extension of $G$ by $\bZ$ whose Euler class is not bounded. \end{mycor} This corollary follows from the fact that every class in $H^2(G;\mathbb{Z})$ --- in particular, the one provided by Theorem \ref{mainthm} --- can be realized as the Euler class of some central extension of $G$ by $\mathbb{Z}$, and from the observation of Neumann and Reeves mentioned above.
+In \cite[Theorem 2]{FS2020} the same phenomenon is exhibited by the finitely generated, but not finitely presented, group constructed by Frigerio and Sisto.